 - Learn how to collaborate, communicate, and coexist with people with various personalities, even those they would otherwise avoid.

-- Develope healthy ways to express and relate to their emotions.
+- Develop healthy ways to express and relate to their emotions.

-- Discover what they are made of, what skills they have to contribute, and how and when to best contribute them.
+- Discover what they are made of, what skills they have to contribute, and how and when to best contribute to them.

 - Practice leading and following, give and take.

 - Learn how to advocate for themselves as students and as human beings.

 - Develop healthy relationships with adults.

-- Go out into the “real world,” interact with professionals in a variety of fields, and learn how to conduct themselves in professional and social situations.
+- Go out into the world, interact with professionals in a variety of fields, and learn how to conduct themselves in professional and social situations.

-- Learn how to read, write, do math, speak Spanish, take tests, and manage their responsibilities.
-They learn how the past influences the present and how math, science, language, and culture shape and inform the world around them.
+- Learn how the past influences the present and how math, science, language, and culture shape and inform the world around them.

 Junior High Students Receive:

 - Individualized learning as the product of direct instruction, individual curiosity, and diverse experiences in the classroom, throughout our community, and beyond.

 - Positive peer interactions that build a respectful, responsible, and supportive community.

 - The ability to transition to adulthood at their own pace and in a safe, inclusive environment where they learn about, freely express, and explore their evolving identity.